tdcosim/TDcoSim/docs/Use_Cases.md

 ## Exercise 1: Understanding the Config File

 Before starting the operation of TDcoSim tool and running test cases, it is mandatory to understand the configuration file which sets up the simulation conditions.
-This chapter describes the different components of the
+This chapter describes the different components of the configuration file and guides the user methods to set up the simulation.

+1. "cosimHome":"C:\\Rojan\\NERC_TnD_Project\\pvder_refac\\NERC_PSSE_OpenDSS\\CoSimulator"